 Learn more about our guest at katharinehayhoe.com.

-Karen and Patricia talked with participants about our writing and editing lives, what feeds and nourishes our own work, and how we can work even better with the writers and editors with whom we sometimes work.
+Karen and Patricia, writers with two decades each in the Christian sector in Canada, talked with participants about our writing and editing lives, what feeds and nourishes our own work, and how we can work even better with the writers and editors with whom we sometimes work.

 Learn more about their new book at www.craftcostcall.com.

 It's a challenging time for newspapers today.
-One person who knows it better than most is Bob Cox, publisher of the Winnipeg Free Press and chair of the News Media Canada.
-"At no time in our history have we faced a more uncertain future," says Bob Cox.
+One person who knows it better than most is Bob Cox, publisher of the Winnipeg Free Press and chair of News Media Canada.
+"At no time in our history have we faced a more uncertain future," he says.
 "The business troubles of local news outlets are real.
-We have seen revenues drop as digital technology has changed the way and advertisers reach consumers and changed the way people get information."
+We have seen revenues drop as digital technology has changed the way advertisers reach consumers and the way people get information."
 But all is not lost, as Bob explained at our second monthly webinar.

 At the CCCA's first webinar we heard from Jocelyn Bell, editor of Broadview (formerly the United Church Observer), North America's oldest continuously published magazine.
 This year it underwent a major makeover with a new name, format and focus on spirituality, social justice and ethical living.
-She'll talk about the dramatic change, how they did it, the challenges and risks they faced, the response from readers and hopes for the future.
-Bring your lunch and your curiosity (there will be time for Q&A)!
+She talks about the dramatic change, how they did it, the challenges and risks they faced, the response from readers and hopes for the future.
+There was also some Q&A afterwards of course.
 For a quick review of the magazine, watch this video.